0xall/confirmed-merkle-tree/README.md

 I call it as CMT(Confirmed Merkle Tree) for convenience.
 I think it is useful for maintaining merkle trees especially in EVM based smart contracts.

-# Performance
+# Performances

 I implemented CMT by solidity for testing.
 I made a merkle tree with dummy data and test its append and root query performance.
+It gets average gas costs by appending and querying 128 times.
 I use keccak256 algorithm but, of course, using other hash would work well.

 Please do not use production level yet because it's not audited.